damianoazzolini/pasta/README.md

 pip install git+https://github.com/damianoazzolini/pasta
 ```

-You can also use Docker ([image on Dockerhub](https://hub.docker.com/r/damianodamianodamiano/pasta)) to test the application:
+You can also use Docker ([image on Dockerhub](https://hub.docker.com/r/damianodamianodamiano/pasta)) to test the application (it is not always updated):
 ```
 docker container run -it damianodamianodamiano/pasta bash
 ```